thibtd/GymBuddy/README.md

    - Watch your live video stream with real-time annotations.
    - Receive feedback on your form and keep track of your reps.

-## 📝 Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request.

-## 📄 License

-This project is licensed under the MIT License.

-## 🙏 Acknowledgments

-- **MediaPipe** for their incredible pose estimation solutions.
-- **FastAPI** for providing an easy and efficient way to build APIs.
-- **OpenCV** community for making computer vision accessible.